tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

   "title": "digest value for sha-512 is not 64 bytes long" }
 ~~~
+{: title="Response indicating that the provided digest is too short"}

 This problem type indicates a fault in the sender's calculation or encoding of the digest value.
 A retry of the same request without modification will likely not yield a successful response.